inspr/core-legacy/docs/dapp_overview.md

 If all [Message Brokers](https://en.wikipedia.org/wiki/Message_broker) had the same architecture, it'd be simple to make Nodes exchange information: they would just write or read messages from where their Channels are pointing to.
 Unfortunately, different Message Brokers demand different configurations, and changing an application that uses Kafka to use RabbitMQ, for example, can be very costly.

-To resolve this issue, **Inspr implements Channels agnostic to runtime**.
+To solve this issue, **Inspr implements Channels agnostic to runtime**.
 That is, Inspr users are able to create applications at a high level without the need of knowing the runtime (unless the code is very specific), so that their dApps can run in many systems and need not to worry about Broker configurations.
 In Inspr, each Node can have multiple **broker-specific Sidecars** "attached" to it's Load Balancer Sidecar.
 A broker-specific Sidecar is the structure that translates a Node's read/write commands to a specific Message Broker, so users don't have to worry about it!

 ![sidecar](img/sidecar.jpg)

-As it's shown above, dApp/Node1 uses the Message Broker X, so the Sidecar attached to the Node is the Sidecar for Broker X. If the user decides to change the Broker to Message Broker Y, all that's needed to be done is replace the Sidecar X for Broker's Y Sidecar.
+As it's shown above, dApp/Node1 uses the Message Broker X, so the Broker-specific Sidecar "attached" to it is the Sidecar for Broker X. If the user decides to change the Broker to Message Broker Y, all that's needed to be done is replace the Sidecar X for Broker's Y Sidecar.
 This is done automatically by Inspr once the Channels are modified to be associated with Message Broker Y and the Node is re-deployed.

 The overall communication in between Nodes can be seen as going up or down the tree of dApps:

 ![node-communication](img/node-comm.jpg)

 ## What are Aliases?
-As shown in the image above, Nodes communicate with each other through its parent dApp Channels.
-This implies that the communication is one-layered only, because the parent dApp, by definition, isn't a Node and therefore isn't able to send or receive messages (it only defines where it's child Nodes can read and write from):
+As shown in the image above, Nodes can communicate with each other through its parent dApp Channels.
+This implies that the communication by Channels is one-layered only, because the parent dApp, by definition, isn't a Node and therefore isn't able to send or receive messages (it only defines where it's child Nodes can read and write from):

 ![without-alias](img/no-alias.jpg)